Second Sudanese Civil War: Conduct of the war: 1991–2001

 The Sudan People's Liberation Army (SPLA) was in control of large areas of Equatoria, Bahr al Ghazal, and Upper Nile provinces and also operated in the southern portions of Darfur, Kordofan, and Blue Nile provinces.
 The government controlled a number of the major southern towns and cities, including Juba, Wau, and Malakal.
 An informal cease-fire in May broke down in October 1989.

-In July 1992, a government offensive seized southern Sudan, and captured the SPLA headquarters in Torit.
+In July 1992, a government offensive seized many parts of southern Sudan, and captured the SPLA headquarters in Torit.

-Both the government regular armed forces and notorious militia (known as the People's Defense Forces, PDF) were used to attack and raid villages in the South and the Nuba Mountains.
-Sudan's governments have a long history of using proxies in Southern Sudan, and the North–South border areas, to fight their wars and preserve their regular forces.
+Both the government regular armed forces and the Popular Defense Forces (PDF) were used to attack and raid villages in the south and in the Nuba Mountains.
+Sudan's governments have a long history of using proxies in southern Sudan, and the north–south border areas, to fight their wars and preserve their regular forces.
 These militias were recruited locally, and with covert ties to the national government.
 Many of the Khartoum-aligned groups were created and then armed by the NIF in a deliberate 'divide and rule' strategy.
 The widespread activity of insurgent and pro-government militants and increasing lawlessness in southern Sudan resulted in the militarization of many communities.
 Ethnic violence became widespread, and all sides targeted civilians to destroy the power bases and recruitment centers of their rivals.
 Those who could formed self-defense groups, and these were often based on familial and tribal links as these were the only ones most southern people could still rely on.
 In this way, groups like the Nuer White Army and Dinka Titweng ("cattle guard") militias came into existence.
 Even though they were originally intended to just defend civilian communities, they often became brutal gangs which targeted civilians of other ethnicities.
 The government and rebel groups exploited these tensions and self-defense groups, using them to destabilize their enemies.

 The Sudanese Armed Forces became infamous for brutally suppressing all civil dissidents.
 People suspected of disloyalty or rebel sympathies were arrested and taken to prisons and barracks, where they were tortured and executed.
-Hundreds, perhaps even thousands of people were murdered at the infamous "White House", the Giada barracks in Juba alone.
+Hundreds, perhaps even thousands of people were murdered at the infamous "White House" – the Giada barracks in Juba – alone.
 At the same time, the SPLA ruthlessly crushed all internal and external opposition as far as possible, including other rebel factions such as the Anyanya II insurgents and critics in its own ranks.
 Garang became infamous for his authoritarian leadership style, and ordered the torture and execution of several dissenting SPLA commanders.
 Over time, a growing number of SPLA members became wary of his rule, and began to conspire against him.